Four Defendants Arrested for Alleged Anti-Capitalist and Anti-Government Plot to Bomb U.S. Companies on New Year’s Eve

 FBI agents then intervened and arrested the defendants before they completed assembling a functional bomb.

-A complaint contains allegations that a defendant has committed a crime.
-Every defendant is presumed to be innocent until and unless proven guilty beyond a reasonable doubt in court.

-If convicted, the defendants would face a statutory maximum sentence of five years in federal prison on the conspiracy count and up to 10 years in federal prison on the unregistered destructive device possession count.
+If convicted, the defendants would face a statutory maximum penalty of five years in federal prison on the conspiracy count and up to 10 years in federal prison on the unregistered destructive device possession count.
+A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

 The FBI’s Joint Terrorism Task Force is investigating this matter.
 Considerable assistance was provided by the Los Angeles Police Department, the Los Angeles County Sheriff’s Department, the San Bernardino County Sheriff’s Department, and the Palm Springs Police Department.
 FBI field offices in Boston, Buffalo, and New Orleans are also providing assistance.

-Assistant United States Attorneys Ian V. Yanniello and Amanda B. Elbogen of the National Security Division and Assistant United States Attorney Daniel H. Weiner of the Transnational Organized Crime Section are prosecuting this case, with assistance from Justice Department Trial Attorney Patrick Cashman of the Counterterrorism Section.
+Assistant U.S. Attorneys Ian V. Yanniello, Amanda B. Elbogen, and Daniel H. Weiner for the Central District of California are prosecuting this case, with assistance from Trial Attorney Patrick Cashman of the National Security Division’s Counterterrorism Section.

+A criminal complaint is merely an allegation.
+All defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.

 Legal Disclaimer: